thogard785/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 opposed to ones with fixed exercise and expiry timestamps.
 Present on chain protocols are fundamentally limited by these design choices.

-This whitepaper introduces the Valorem Options V1 protocol.
+This litepaper introduces the Valorem Options V1 protocol.
 Valorem is a DeFi native options protocol which aims to provide superior flexibility over existing options protocols by removing price oracles, reliance on existing defi primitives, and premium value assumptions.
 Valorem achieves this by